AgricHub/djando-series/README.md

 # Django Series

-Welcome to the Django Series by Bugema University Nethub's AgricHUb platform.
+Welcome to the Django Series by Bugema University GDSC's AgricHUb platform.

 ## Overview

-The Django Series is an open-source initiative by Nethub aimed at helping our members learn and master both GitHub collaboration and web development using Django.
+The Django Series is an open-source initiative by GDSC aimed at helping our members learn and master both GitHub collaboration and web development using Django.
 This series is designed to provide a hands-on experience in contributing to open source projects while building practical skills in Django development.

 ## Table of Contents